atelierbram/Base2Tone-VSCode-Themes/README.md

 # Base2Tone Themes for VS Code

-Base2Tone is thirteen duotone colorschemes which by now are implemented in themes for many applications using templates which can work with the Base16-Builder CLI tool<sup>1</sup>.
+Base2Tone is twenty duotone colorschemes which by now are implemented in themes for many applications using templates which can work with the Base16-Builder CLI tool<sup>1</sup>.

 Base2Tone is based on [DuoTone themes](http://simurai.com/projects/2016/01/01/duotone-themes) by [Simurai](http://simurai.com/) for Atom.